krizkontrolz/Home-Assistant-nextion_handler/README.md

 #!
 BACKUP YOUR ORIGINAL ESPHome YAML config for your device
 #!
 GET THE PASSWORDS etc from that config & enter them in the 'substitutions:' below:
 substitutions:
+  ota_password: "from flashing initial config"
+  fallback_ap_password: "from flashing initial config"
-  short_name: nsp1   #from your initial  config    # prefixed to HA entity_ids
+  short_name: nsp1   #from your initial  config    # prefixed to HA entity_ids (to make them unique for each device)
   long_name: My NSPanel                            # descriptive name
   tft_url: !secret nsp1_tft_url                    # path, including filename, where you put TFT files
   wifi_ssid: !secret wifi_ssid                     # your home wifi
   wifi_password: !secret wifi_password
-  fallback_ap_ssid: "Nsp1 Fallback Hotspot"        # fallback accesspoint on the ESP/Nextion
-  fallback_ap_password: "from flashing initial config"
-  ota_password: "from flashing initial config"
 #----------------------------------------

 # Enable Home Assistant API.